hyprsoftcorp/IoTCoreAppUpdates/README.md

-# Windows 10 IoT Core App Update Service
+# Windows 10 IoT Core App Updates Service
 We needed a way to remotely update .NET Core 2.x apps (not UWP apps) installed on devices running Windows 10 IoT Core.
 We created a standard Windows service that periodically reads an app update manifest from a secure remote URI and updates locally installed apps on the device as needed.

 ### Current Features